oracle-livelabs/oci/jde-fullstack-dr/introduction/introduction.md

 In this workshop, you will learn to leverage Full Stack DR and implement Disaster Recovery for JDEdwards EnterpriseOne.
 * How to create a Movable Compute instance for cold VM DR or Pilot light setup.
 * How to create a Non-Movable Compute instance for Hot Standby or Active/Passive setup.
-* How to Switchover and Test the JDE E1 application for a Planned DR Testing.
-* How to Failover and test the JDE E1 application for an actual DR scenario.
-* How to Rollback the JDE E1 application after a DR Switchover or Failover.

 ### Prerequisites